Sustainability

 With our operations situated in a region that is prone to drought, having a strong water and wastewater management process in place is a key consideration – not only for our own business but for our land and local communities.

-The majority of our water use, measured as water withdrawn, is associated with our drilling activities.
+The majority of our water use, measured as water withdrawn, is associated with drilling activities.
 The remainder is used for operational requirements and as drinking water in our production facility camps.
 Water at the camps is supplied via water wells, which are analysed monthly and chlorinated weekly to ensure they meet World Health Organization (“WHO”) guidelines.

 Wastewater management